Maraimalai Nagar

-Maraimalai Nagar is a satellite town of Chennai, Chengalpattu district, Tamil Nadu, India.
-It is a municipality town in Chengalpattu district.
-It lies in the southern part of the Chennai metropolitan area around 50 km from downtown Chennai Egmore and about 15 km from Vandalur.
-It is a satellite town developed by the CMDA in 1980.
+Maraimalai Nagar is a municipality town in South Chennai at Chengalpattu district, Tamil Nadu, India.
+Lying in the southern part of the Chennai metropolitan area, it is a satellite town of Chennai, the state capital, around 50 km from Downtown Chennai (Egmore) and about 15 km from Vandalur.
+It was developed by the CMDA in 1980.
 Many heavy industries are located in Maraimalai Nagar.
 The Ford India and BMW car factories are located within a mile from Maraimalai Nagar and the Indian software giant Infosys also has an office within eight kilometers of Maraimalai Nagar.
 SRM University has its main campus in the neighboring Potheri.
 As of 2011, Maraimalai Nagar had a population of 81,872.

 The neighbourhood is served by the Maraimalai Nagar railway station of the Chennai Suburban Railway Network.

+Maraimalai Nagar is a well developed municipality, and has a great network of roads and drainage.
+The way the town gets water is through pipelines which connects the river Palar.

 Local administration

 Maraimalai Nagar Municipality comprises Kattankulathur, Potheri, Thailavaram, Vallanchery, Thirukatchur, Kalivandhapattu, Kadambur, Koodalur and Peramanur villages and was constituted as Third grade Municipality in 2004.
 In 2010, it is upgraded as Special Grade Municipality.
 The town is divided into 21 wards.
 The extent of Municipal Area is 58.08 km2.
 Maraimalai Nagar is also very near to Oragadam - a new investment destination near Chennai.

-Maraimalai Nagar is one of the industrial hub in South Chennai, Chengalpattu District.
+Maraimalai Nagar is one of the industrial hub in South Chennai and also called New Chennai, a planned urban development Chennai city, Chengalpattu District.
 Maraimalai Nagar Satellite Town was developed by CMDA and it is located in the south direction at a distance of 45 km from Chennai City Centre.
 It is located 15 km north from Chengalpattu, the district headquarters.
 It is situated at 12'41'30" latitude and 74'58'00" longitude and 28 m elevated from the mean sea level.

 Maraimalai Nagar has the location advantage in terms of transportation net work.
 The town is well connected by rail and road, Chennai–Dindigul National Highway No.45 passes through the Town.
 Chennai-Trichy Broad-gauge railway lines passes through the town.